rodrigof1307/learning-projects/README.md

 ### Projects

 - **blockexplorer**: Simple block explorer for the Ethereum Blockchain using Alchemy's SDK.
 Developed with React.js and Tailwind CSS.
-- **ecdsa-node**: Interface that allows users to create wallets, generate signatures and conduct transactions between accounts using Public Key Cryptography.
+- **ecdsa-node**: Wallet management interface that allows users to create wallets, generate signatures and conduct transactions between accounts using Public Key Cryptography.
 Developed with React.js, SCSS and Express.
-- **e-library**: Interface that displays basic information about some books.
+- **e-library**: Library that displays basic information about some books.
 Developed with Next.js and Tailwind CSS.
+- **escrow-dapp**: Decentralized application that allows users to set up an escrow service.
+Developed with React.js, Bootstrap, Hardhat, Solidity and ethers.js.
 - **stock-app**: Interface that displays basic information about trending stocks.
 Developed with React.js and Bootstrap.